square/wire/README.md

 Note that field names are not converted to camel case.

 Wire messages contain a `public final` field for each field of the protocol buffer message.
-Each field is annotated with a `@ProtoField` annotation containing the field metadata required by the Wire runtime.
+Each field is annotated with a `@WireField` annotation containing the field metadata required by the Wire runtime.

 Numeric and boolean values are stored using boxed primitive types (e.g., Integer or Long).